 - E-mail: Personal information contained in e-mail sent by members and non-members may be used by our staff and volunteers to answer questions, to follow up on suggestions or complaints, or to improve the level of service AFCU provides.
 Please be advised that e-mail may not be secure against interception by unauthorized individuals.Therefore, if you wish to communicate sensitive or personal information with AFCU, you may want to send it by postal mail.

 Privacy Practices For Credit Union Members–Allentown Federal Credit Union, your member owned financial institution, is committed to providing you financial products and services to meet your needs and reach your financial goals.
 We are equally committed to protecting our members’ privacy.
 You can be confident that your financial privacy is a priority of this credit union.
 We are required by law to give you this privacy notice to explain how we collect, use and safeguard your personal financial information.
-If you have any questions, please contact a member service representative at 610-791-2376.
+If you have any questions, please contact a member service representative at 610-791-2376opens phone dialer.

 Information We Collect And Disclose About You